CNES/pangeo-pyinterp/docs/source/examples.rst

     behavior, it is necessary to :ref:`pre-process <fill_values>` the grid to delete undefined values.

-The interpolation :py:meth:`pyinterp.bicubic.bicubic` function has more parameters in order to define the data frame used by the spline functions and how to process the edges of the regional grids:
+The interpolation :py:meth:`pyinterp.interpolator.bicubic` function has more parameters in order to define the data frame used by the spline functions and how to process the edges of the regional grids: